wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/hello-world-with-mi.md

 5. Deploy the required artifacts in the Micro Integrator as follows:

-    1. Save the following GRPC inbound endpoint  as `rpcInboundEndpoint.xml` in the `<MI_Home>/repository/deployment/server/synapse-configs/default/inbound-endpoints` directory.
-You can name the file `g`.
+    1. Save the following GRPC inbound endpoint  as `grpcInboundEndpoint.xml` in the `<MI_Home>/repository/deployment/server/synapse-configs/default/inbound-endpoints` directory.

         ```
             <?xml version="1.0" encoding="UTF-8"?>